 PokerStars has just concluded the largest online competition it has ever hosted!
 With nearly 150,000 people coming to participate at the online facilities of the world’s biggest poker portal, The Stars Group has made one thing abundantly clear – poker is not just a game.
-It’s a culture with massive following that no legislation can really snuff out.
+It’s a culture with a massive following that no legislation can really snuff out.

 The Stars Group and PokerStars Wrap Up the Largest WCOOP to Date

 Touted as the largest ever poker tournament to take place online, PokerStars brought the PokerStars World Championship of Online Poker (WCOOP) to an end on September 20, 2018.
-The event exhibiter unprecedented glamor and excited unrivalled interest.
-A lot happened in the days during the event, with $100 million of thereabouts, handed out in cash prizes.
+The event exhibiter unprecedented glamor and excited unrivaled interest.
+A lot happened in the days during the event, with $100 million or thereabouts, handed out in cash prizes.
 This is hardly all, though, as $15 million of the aforementioned sum went directly to first place winners.

 The tournament had nearly 1.1 million entries divvied up between 150,000 players, which represented 140 countries worldwide.
 It has been one of the most successful poker events in the world as a whole, let alone the largest online pow-wow to take place in the world of poker.

 All hail the new #WCOOP Main Event champion!
 Congrats to 'wann2play', the Dutch player qualified via a $530 satellite and turned that into a cool $1.35M! 🤑 Check out the final table highlights ⬇️ pic.twitter.com/zhn4RYehE0

 — PokerStars (@PokerStars) September 19, 2018